influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.10/plugins/inputs.md

 The [HTTP input plugin](https://github.com/influxdata/telegraf/blob/release-1.10/plugins/inputs/http/README.md) collects metrics from one or more HTTP (or HTTPS) endpoints.
 The endpoint should have metrics formatted in one of the [supported input data formats](/telegraf/v1.10/data_formats/input/).
 Each data format has its own unique set of configuration options which can be added to the input configuration.

-### HTTP Listener

-Plugin ID: `http_listener`

-The [HTTP Listener input plugin](https://github.com/influxdata/telegraf/blob/release-1.10/plugins/inputs/http_listener/README.md) listens for messages sent via HTTP POST.
-Messages are expected in the [InfluxDB
-Line Protocol input data format](/telegraf/v1.10/data_formats/input/influx) ONLY (other [Telegraf input data formats](/telegraf/v1.10/data_formats/input/) are not supported).
-This plugin allows Telegraf to serve as a proxy or router for the `/write` endpoint of the InfluxDB HTTP API.

 ### HTTP Listener v2

 Plugin ID: `http_listener_v2`